malgulam/py_git/README.md

 #
 pygit.pygit_vc(f"{this_file's_name}")

-You will be given prompts.Respond accrodingly.
+You will be given prompts.Respond accordingly.

 Much contribution will be needed.Thanks in advance. :]